zakaf/creativity/README.md

 ----------
 * With a given input author, the program will return a list of two authors who have been co-cited and the number of unique co-citations they received.
 * Users can personalize the co-citation search through input settings file
+*    - Number of maximum co-citation from each author
+*    - NUmber of authors to recusively search co-citation for
+*    - Different edition and collection of Web of Science
+*    - Different time frame to choose from
 * The output is in csv file, so the output is platform independent and easily readable.

 Progress